-Practicing optimum oral hygiene helps keep most of the common oral conditions at bay, such as cavities, gum disease, bad breath, etc. Although brushing and flossing the teeth regularly at home gets rid of the majority of microbes from the mouth, a small proportion of them can get left behind on the teeth in the hard-to-reach spots.
-Hence, routine dental consultations would be necessary, along with maintaining oral hygiene at home.
+Good oral hygiene practices help keep most common oral conditions at bay, such as cavities, gum disease, bad breath, etc. Although brushing and flossing the teeth regularly at home get rid of most of the bacteria in the mouth, bacteria can still accumulate on the teeth or in hard-to-reach spots.
+To eliminate them, you should supplement your at-home routine with regular dental checkups.

-It is necessary to brush and floss the teeth at least twice a day to ensure the microbes are removed, and their growth is hindered.
-We suggest you choose a soft-medium bristled toothbrush to clean the teeth thoroughly and not injure the soft gum tissues.
-Further, choose a toothpaste rich in fluoride, as this mineral can strengthen the teeth and increase their immunity to cavities.
-Use a suitable amount of toothpaste with the toothbrush held at a 45-degree angle so that the teeth are cleaned thoroughly.
+It is necessary to brush the teeth at least twice a day to properly remove bacteria and prevent their accumulation.
+We recommend you choose a soft-bristled toothbrush to clean the teeth thoroughly in order not to injure the gum tissues.
+You should also choose a toothpaste that is rich in fluoride, as this mineral can strengthen the teeth and increase their resistance to cavities.
+Use a suitable amount of toothpaste and hold the toothbrush at a 45-degree angle to clean the teeth thoroughly.

 Flossing is ignored by many after brushing their teeth.
-This is quite an unhealthy practice as the microbes and food residues tend to get left behind in the teeth intersections, which can significantly increase your chances of developing cavities and gum disease.
-Hence, we suggest you floss regularly to clean the teeth effectively and maintain a healthy mouth.
-You may use suitable floss (either waxed or unwaxed) to clean both sides of the teeth.
-It is crucial to avoid injuries to the gum while doing so and discarding the floss after using it.
+This is quite an unhealthy practice as bacteria and food residue tend to get stuck in between the teeth and significantly increase your risk of developing cavities and gum disease.
+We recommend you floss regularly (at least once a day) to maintain a healthy mouth.
+You can use waxed or unwaxed floss to gently clean both sides of the teeth.

 How to Floss Your Teeth